 Communication is an integral component of success for any team, but it's especially vital for cross-cultural integration teams.
 Strong interpersonal communication has been associated with such valuable outcomes as increased trust, commitment to the workgroup and organization, shared expertise, and ultimately improved performance.
 Organizational functioning is dependent upon the communicative relationships among individuals within that organization because these relationships facilitate the dissemination of critical information and expertise that enables high performance

-According to the Harvard Business Review and Mckinsey about the secrets of great teamwork, here are some ways that are collected to help a tech team leader to build successful communication in cross-cultural integration teams.
+According to the Harvard Business Review and McKinsey about the secrets of great teamwork, here are some ways that have been collected to help a tech team leader build successful communication in cross-cultural integration teams.

 1. Invest in Cross-training